Difference equations and pseudo-differential operators on $\mathbb{Z}^n$: Introduction

 where $e_x(k)= e^{2\pi ik\cdot x}$ for all $k\in\Zn$ and $x\in \mathbb{T}^n.$ Indeed, using the Fourier inversion formula \eqref{EQ:Finv} in the usual way one can justify the simple calculation

 We also present the following applications of the developed calculus:

-\begin{itemize} \item conditions for $\ell^2(\Zn)$-boundedness and membership in Schatten-von Neumann classes for operators in terms of their symbols; \item conditions for weighted $\ell^2(\Zn)$-boundedness and weighted a-priori estimates for difference equations; \item Fourier series operators and their $\ell^2(\Zn)$-boundedness. \end{itemize} We also present conditions for $\ell^p(\Zn)$-boundedness and compactness, extending results of \cite{molahajloo2009pseudo} and \cite{CR2011}.
+\begin{itemize} \item conditions for $\ell^2(\Zn)$-boundedness, compactness, and membership in Schatten-von Neumann classes for operators in terms of their symbols; Gohberg lemma and estimates for the essential spectrum of operators; \item conditions for weighted $\ell^2(\Zn)$-boundedness and weighted a-priori estimates for difference equations; \item Fourier series operators and their $\ell^2(\Zn)$-boundedness; \item G{\aa}rding and sharp G{\aa}rding inequalities, with an application to the unique solvability of parabolic equations on the lattice $\mathbb{Z}^n$. \end{itemize} We also present conditions for $\ell^p(\Zn)$-boundedness and compactness, extending results of \cite{molahajloo2009pseudo} and \cite{CR2011}.
 We can note that compared to the existing literature on $\ell^2$-boundedness, our results do not require any decay properties of the symbol, thus also leading to a-priori estimates for elliptic difference equations without any loss of decay.

 In Section \ref{SEC:symbols} we introduce symbol classes and discuss the kernels of the corresponding pseudo-difference operators.
 An interesting difference with the usual theory of pseudo-differential operators is that since the space $\Zn$ is discrete, the Schwartz kernels of the corresponding pseudo-difference operators do not have singularity at the diagonal.